pmmmwh/react-refresh-webpack-plugin/README.md

   If you use `webpack-dev-server` or `webpack-plugin-serve`, you can set `devServer.hot`/`devServer.hotOnly` and `hmr` to `true` respectively, instead of adding the HMR plugin to your plugin list.

-> Note: If you are using TypeScript (instead of Babel) as a transpiler, you will still need to use `babel-loader` to process your source code.
-> Check out this [sample project](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples/typescript-without-babel) on how to set this up.

 ### Integration Support for Overlay